ChelseaStats/wp-setup/ReadMe.md

 - [ ] Download latest WP from WordPress.org
 - [ ] Rename wp-content to 'assets'
 - [ ] Create sub-folder in 'assets' named 'core'
+- [ ] Use the git ignore file in this repo if you like

 ###### 2 wp-config